tmtsoftware/esw-ts/docs/src/main/aas/csw-aas-js.md

 `csw-aas-js` is an npm package which provides React components that integrate with the CSW Authentication and Authorization Service.
 UI applications can use these React components to enable the application to show or hide components based on the authentication and authorization policy.
-`csw-aas-js` is written in typescript and it bundles transpiled es6 module along with type declarations.
+`csw-aas-js` is written in TypeScript and it bundles transpiled es6 module along with type declarations.

 <!-- introduction to the javascript adapter -->